marinatea/phone_cat_front/README.md

 - **Clerk** - A powerful authentication and user management solution.
 - **Sequelize** - A promise-based Node.js ORM for PostgreSQL, MySQL, SQLite, and MSSQL.
 - **PostgreSQL** - A powerful, open-source object-relational database system.
+- **SCSS Module** - An extension of the CSS language that includes programming features such as variables, nested rules, selector inheritance, and the ability to import other SCSS files.
+SCSS is part of the Sass preprocessor and is fully compatible with CSS.
+SCSS Modules refer to a modular approach to styling, where styles are divided into smaller, more manageable modules.

 ## Getting Started
 ### Prerequisites